darcydjr/anvil/SOFTWARE_DEVELOPMENT_PLAN.md

   - **NEVER change Approval status from "Approved" to any other value**
   - **NEVER modify Approval status for Capabilities, Enablers, or Requirements**
   - **APPROVAL STATUS IS READ-ONLY FOR AI AGENTS**

+  ## DISCOVERY EXCEPTION:
+  - During DISCOVERY tasks only, AI agents MAY set initial Approval status to "Approved" for newly created documents
+  - This exception applies ONLY to document creation during Discovery phase
+  - This exception does NOT apply to modifying existing documents outside of Discovery

   ### MANDATORY BEHAVIOR:
   - **ONLY proceed with items that ALREADY have Approval = "Approved"**